Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/access-license.md

 toc: false
 ---

-Starting with Kong EE 0.29, Kong requires a license file to start.
-This guide will walk you through how to access your license file.
+Kong Enterprise requires a license file.
+This guide walks you through how to access your license file.

 **Note:** The following guide only pertains to paid versions of Kong Enterprise.
 For free trial information, check the email received after signing up.